KaustubhPatange/kapture/README.md

 ```

 - The call returns a `kotlin.Result<Bitmap>` which has a bitmap if successful otherwise a throwable.
-- I'll advice you to check [Tests](kapture/src/androidTest/java/com/kpstv/compose/kapture/) for a more deeper understanding.
+- I'll advice you to check [Tests](kapture/src/androidTest/java/com/kpstv/compose/kapture/) for some more deeper understanding.

 ## Contribute